-In addition to the instructions in this manual, brief directions appear in accompanying documents to assist in completing the paper forms as well as a training presentation located on our website in the Non-hospital section.
+In addition to the instructions in this manual, there is a lot of educational information on our website.
+We also have Educational Webinars and Recordings linked under the Education tab of the MCR website.
 Condensed instructions for Web Plus are included in Section III of this manual, as well as a more detailed instructions located on our website.
 These materials should help to clarify the kind of information we are seeking.